 To get the most out of site search for you and your users, you need excellent site search and streamlined content.
 Site search and content always go hand in hand – and site search analytics can help you optimize both.

-Analyze these site search metrics to get content writing ideas
+Analyze these site search metrics to generate company blog post ideas

 Most modern site search solutions offer search analytics and allow you to connect to popular web analytics tools.
 Naturally, the available metrics and features depend on the solution you use.
 So, we’ll focus on AddSearch analytics metrics and capabilities in this blog post.